Are Clipless Pedals Worth It? 3 Reasons Why You Should Consider Them

 Even some experienced riders sometimes make a mistake and scratch their shoes or forget to clip out when needed.

-I like to give Matt Stephens, a former pro rider and a GCN presenter, as an example.
+I would like to show Matt Stephens, a former pro rider and a GCN presenter, as an example.

 Matt Stephens' Top 5 Crashes